 Changes to cattle measures from 1 July 2012

-Changes to cattle moveent controls came into force on 1 July 2012.
-At the same time changes to compensation policy, including reduced paymnts for owners of TB affected herds with overdue tests, were implemented.
+Changes to cattle movement controls came into force on 1 July 2012.
+At the same time changes to compensation policy, including reduced payments for owners of TB affected herds with overdue tests, were implemented.
 These changes aim to strengthen measures in place to reduce the risk of bTB being spread between cattle and are part of the Government's plan to eradicate the disease in England.

 In addition to a policy of badger control, the Government will work to continue to promote good biosecurity and invest 20 million pounds over the next five years to develop effective cattle and oral badger vaccines as soon as possible.

-The Government's decision was subjectd to Judicial Review, following a challenge by the Badger Trust.
-The High Court ruled against the Badger Trust on 12 July 2012, although the Trust may still appeal.
+The Government's decision was subjected to Judicial Review, following a challenge by the Badger Trust.
+The High Court ruled against the Badger Trust on 12 July 2012, although the trust may still appeal.
 The BVA and BCVA welcomed the judgment.